 2 miles west on the junction of A303 and A344/360

 From London Gatwick Airport

 Take the M23 motorway and join the M25 motorway, following the signs for Heathrow Airport.
 From the M25, exit at junction 12 for the M3 motorway towards Basingstoke.
 Once on the M3 follow it to junction 8 signed A303 Andover.
 Continue on the A303 ALL the way until you reach a roundabout.
-Go straight over this and 2 miles on bear right onto the A344 and the car park is on the right hand side about 500 metres on.
+Go straight over this and 2 miles on bear right onto the A344 and the car park is on the right-hand side about 500 meters on.

 From London Heathrow Airport